Lollapalooza closes with muddy, rainy dance party

 The dance music tent, Perry's Stage, was one of the more popular destinations and on the first night of the concert.
 Los Angeles dubstep artist Skillrex inspired such an outpouring of people that the stage had to be temporarily shutdown.

-Saturday, part of the tent's panelled roofing was removed to allow for better air flow after it became so hot and humid that some concertgoers struggled to catch their breath.
+Saturday, part of the tent's paneled roofing was removed to allow for better air flow after it became so hot and humid that some concertgoers struggled to catch their breath.

 Torrential rain led to an early end of Sunday's show for some, with the crowd noticeably thinner after the downpour.